elong0527/NMIT/README.md

-MicroTDC
+Nonparametric Microbial Interdependence Test (NMIT)
 =========

-An R package for Mcrobial Interdependence Non-parametric Test (MINT)
+An R package for Nonparametric Microbial Interdependence Test  (NMIT)

 We also provide an ipython notebook in folder `python` to illustrate how to perform the test in python.